Our Clients |

 In Japanese-to-English Translation, One Size Definitely Does Not Fit All

-Executive Summary: When you need an accurate English translation of a Japanese document you can trust, the bulk agencies that regularly provide you with quick, cheap, and quite rough translations of things like discovery documents are definitely not the place to go.
+Executive Summary: When you need an accurate English translation of a Japanese document you can trust, the bulk translation broker-agencies that regularly provide you with quick, cheap, and quite rough translations of things like discovery documents are probably not the place to go.
 You need more specialization and, more than that, you need a translation company that actually has translators and translation capability.

 Translation is not a commodity but is sold as such by the bulk translation brokers.

-Translators have different capabilities, and the same can be said of companies selling translation services.
-In general, entities selling Japanese-to-English translation can be classified into true translation companies with their own translation capability and a commitment to quality and security and bulk translation brokers that, upon receiving an order for a Japanese-to-English translation, seek out a translator (or in some cases another translation broker) from which to purchase a translation for resale to you.
-Unlike automotive manufacturers, bulk translation brokers cannot judge the quality of the products they sell.
+Translators have different capabilities, and the same can be said of companies selling translations.
+In general, entities selling Japanese-to-English translations can be classified into true translation companies with their own translation capability and a commitment to quality and security and bulk translation broker-agencies that, upon receiving an order for a Japanese-to-English translation, seek out a translator (or in some cases another translation broker) from which to purchase a translation for resale to you.
+Unlike fields such as automotive manufacturing, in which the entity purporting to create something actually does the manufacturing, bulk translation brokers seldom translate anything, nor can they judge the quality of the products they purchase for resale.

 Such brokers almost never have their own ability to evaluate the translations they purchase for resale; they need to purchase even that function, and the entire process of procuring a translation for you rests on a number of acts of faith on the part of the broker.